Pulling Apart 2-spheres in 4-manifolds: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:tower-separates}}

-We want to show that $m$ connected surfaces $A_i:\Sigma_i\to X$ can be pulled apart if and only if they admit an order $m-1$ non-repeating Whitney tower. \begin{proof} The ``only if'' direction follows by definition, since disjoint order zero surfaces form a non-repeating Whitney tower of any order.
+We want to show that $m$ connected surfaces $A_i:\Sigma_i\to X$ can be pulled apart if and only if they admit an order $m-1$ non-repeating Whitney tower.

+\emph{Proof:} The ``only if'' direction follows by definition, since disjoint order $0$ surfaces form a non-repeating Whitney tower of any order.
 So let $\cW$ be a non-repeating Whitney tower of order $m-1$ on $A_1, A_2,\ldots,A_m$.
 If $\cW$ contains no Whitney disks, then the $A_i$ are pairwise disjoint.
-In case $\cW$ does contain Whitney disks, we will describe how to use finger-moves and Whitney moves to eliminate the Whitney disks of $\cW$ while preserving the non-repeating order $m-1$.
+In case $\cW$ does contain Whitney disks, we will describe how to use finger moves and Whitney moves to eliminate the Whitney disks of $\cW$ while preserving the non-repeating order $m-1$.

-First note that $\cW$ contains no unpaired non-repeating intersections: All non-repeating intersections of order $<m-1$ are paired by definition; and since trees of order $\geq m-1$ have $\geq m+1$ univalent vertices, all intersections of order greater than or equal to $m-1$ in any Whitney tower on $m$ order zero surfaces must be repeating intersections.
+First note that $\cW$ contains no unpaired non-repeating intersections: All non-repeating intersections of order $<m-1$ are paired by definition; and since trees of order $\geq m-1$ have $\geq m+1$ univalent vertices, all intersections of order greater than or equal to $m-1$ in any Whitney tower on $m$ order $0$ surfaces must be repeating intersections.

 Now consider a Whitney disk $W_{(I,J)}$ in $\cW$ of maximal order.
 If $W_{(I,J)}$ is \emph{clean} (the interior of $W_{(I,J)}$ contains no singularities) then do the $W_{(I,J)}$-Whitney move on either $W_I$ or $W_J$.
 This eliminates $W_{(I,J)}$ (and the corresponding canceling pair of intersections between $W_I$ and $W_J$) while creating no new intersections, hence preserves the order of the resulting non-repeating Whitney tower which we continue to denote by $\cW$.